 Step 3.
 From the drop-down menus, select More tools and then Extensions.

 Step 4.
 A new tab will open with the Extensions title.
-Turn the toggle to On position next to “Developer mode.”
+Turn the toggle to the On position next to “Developer mode.”

 Step 5.
 After completing the above steps, three buttons will appear: Load unpacked, Pack extension, and Update.
 Click the Update button to up-to-date all the installed Extensions on the Chrome browser at a time.